Download the statutes (pdf).

 § 1 Objectives

-The Swedish Association of University Teachers and Researchers, SULF, is a politically independent union and professional association for university teachers, researchers, doctoral candidates and comparable personnel.
+The Swedish Association of University Teachers and Researchers, SULF, is a politically independent trade union and professional association for university teachers, researchers, doctoral candidates and comparable staff.

-Association operations are based on basic democratic values.
+Association activities are based on fundamental democratic values.

 With academic freedom as its point of departure, SULF’s tasks are to: